GlaIZier/todo/js/README.md

 ```
 and go to http://localhost:3000/todo/spa or to https://localhost:3443/todo/spa

-2. To start application without Java backend using Node Express server and responses from backend QA KS.
+2. To start application without Java backend using Node Express server and responses from backend.
 From js/ folder run
 ```bash
 npm run start:dev
 ```
 and go to http://localhost:3000/todo/spa or to https://localhost:3443/todo/spa

-3. To start application with Java backend and responses from QA KS in dev mode from js/ folder run
+3. To start application with Java backend and responses from the server in dev mode from js/ folder run
 ```bash
 npm run build:dev
 ```